Distributed antenna system: Concept

 As illustrated in the figure, the idea is to split the transmitted power among several antenna elements, separated in space so as to provide coverage over the same area as a single antenna but with reduced total power and improved reliability.
 A single antenna radiating at high power (a) is replaced by a group of low-power antennas to cover the same area (b).
 The idea was described in a paper by Saleh et al. in 1987.
 These antennas have recently been employed by several service providers in many areas around the United States.
 DAS is often used in scenarios where alternate technologies are infeasible due to terrain or zoning challenges.

 The idea works because less power is wasted in overcoming penetration and shadowing losses, and because a line-of-sight channel is present more frequently, leading to reduced fade depths and reduced delay spread.
+By distributing antennas throughout a facility, DAS installations reduce the need for high-powered transmitters and help maintain signal quality in areas with structural interference.

 A distributed antenna system can be implemented using passive splitters and feeders, or active-repeater amplifiers can be included to overcome the feeder losses.
 In systems where equalization is applied, it may be desirable to introduce delays between the antenna elements.
 This artificially increases delay spread in areas of overlapped coverage, permitting quality improvements via time diversity.

 If a given area is covered by many distributed antenna elements rather than a single antenna, then the total radiated power is reduced by approximately a factor N^{1–n/2} and the power per antenna is reduced by a factor N^{n/2} where a simple power-law path-loss model with path-loss exponent n is assumed.
 As an alternative, the total area covered could be extended for a given limit of effective radiated power, which may be important to ensure compliance with safety limits on radiation into the human body.